liferay/clay/docs/0000-proposal-template.md

 Describe the solution design in enough detail for someone familiar with Clay to understand and for someone familiar with the implementation to be able to implement it.
 If a new API is involved, show the full API and its documentation comments detailing what it does.

+## Effect on API resilience

+API resiliency describes the changes that can be made to a public API without breaking it.
+Does this proposal introduce features that would become part of a public API?
+If so, what kinds of changes can be made without breaking the API?
+Can this feature be added/removed without breaking the API?

 ## Alternatives considered

 Describe alternative approaches to addressing the same problem, and why you chose this approach instead.